Semiconductor device fabrication: 21st century

 The semiconductor industry is a global business today.
 The leading semiconductor manufacturers typically have facilities all over the world.
 Samsung Electronics, the world's largest manufacturer of semiconductors, has facilities in South Korea and the US.
 Intel, the second-largest manufacturer, has facilities in Europe and Asia as well as the US.
-TSMC, the world's largest pure play foundry, has facilities in Taiwan, China, Singapore, and the US.
+TSMC, the world's largest pure-play foundry, has facilities in Taiwan, China, Singapore, and the US.
 Qualcomm and Broadcom are among the biggest fabless semiconductor companies, outsourcing their production to companies like TSMC.
 They also have facilities spread in different countries.
 As the average utilization of semiconductor devices increased, durability became an issue and manufacturers started to design their devices to ensure they last for enough time, and this depends on the market the device is designed for.
 This especially became a problem at the 10 nm node.

 Silicon on insulator (SOI) technology has been used in AMD's 130 nm, 90 nm, 65 nm, 45 nm and 32 nm single, dual, quad, six and eight core processors made since 2001.
 During the transition from 200 mm to 300 mm wafers in 2001, many bridge tools were used which could process both 200 mm and 300 mm wafers.
-At the time, 18 companies could manufacture chips in the leading edge 130nm process.
+At the time, 18 companies could manufacture chips in the leading edge 130 nm process.

 In 2006, 450 mm wafers were expected to be adopted in 2012, and 675 mm wafers were expected to be used by 2021.